-- Blatant Lies: One sketch revolves around a "veterinary hospital", who's charges of pheasants, chicken and lamb tend to suffer terrible, tragic accidents, like getting their heads cut off, or their shoulders, or the "incinerator" cooking them.
+- Blatant Lies: One sketch revolves around a "veterinary hospital", whose charges of pheasants, chicken and lamb tend to suffer terrible, tragic accidents, like getting their heads cut off, or their shoulders, or the "incinerator" cooking them.
 Tragic, delicious accidents.

 - Bread, Eggs, Milk, Squick: The "Flankel Pat" system for finding lost objects can be used to find books, scissors, keys, and earthquake survivors.

 - In a behind-the-scenes sketch, David unleashes one of these on Robert when he plans to send a rude letter to a friend.
 It's enough to reduce Robert to tears.